Gredra2656/Dont_Budge-It/README.md

 4. As a user, I want to be able to see my surplus funds and set a savings goal (%) for the remaining funds.
 5. As a user, I want to be able to categorize the income and expenses freely, even mixing the two if possible.
 6. As a user, I want to be able to set interest rates on debt that I hold and see the effects of paying off early.
-7. As a user, I want receipts weekly, monthly, and yearly showing my financial history.
+7. As a user, I want monthly receipts showing my financial history.
 8. As a user, I want to be able to add individual expenses that I want to record for future reference.
 9. As a user, I want to be able to plan long term savings goals with interest.
+10. As a user, I want the values to be stored securely, perhaps accessed by PIN/Pass.